Schrank/schrank.github.com/_posts/articles/2012-10-30-Adminnotification-or-Magento-is-phoning-home.md

 ---
 published: true
 layout: article
-title: Adminnotification or Magento is phoning home
+title: Adminnotification or
-abstract: How this feature works and what we should do with it
+abstract: Magento is phoning home.
+How this feature works and what we should do with it
 author_twitter: Fabian_ikono
 author: Fabian Blechschmidt
 categories: